mmacri/SCL1/docs/DEPLOYMENT.md

 These credentials are used only by the API to manage group membership.

 Admin-only endpoints (like `/api/reports/*`) require membership in the admin group or inclusion in `ADMIN_EMAILS`.
+Power users can access `/api/reports/summary` but not `/api/reports/monthly`.

 Frontend usage: